yttty/keyword-extractor/README.md

 # KeywordExtractor
-Extract keywords form given text, using the method of statistics, previoudly trained using corpus from University of Oxford Text Archive.
+Extract keywords form given text, using the method of statistics, previously trained with corpus from University of Oxford Text Archive.

 #### Features
   -TF-IDF & cosine resemblance